Performing Arts: Music Degree

 - You will be well-prepared if you choose to pursue a four-year degree in music.

-The Associate in Applied Science degree program in Performing Arts: Music prepares graduates for employment in a field connected with music or possible transfer to a bachelor’s degree music program.
+The Associate in Applied Science degree program in Performing Arts: Music prepares graduates for employment in a field connected with music or possible transfer to a four-year music program.

 Students select one of three emphasis areas: Music Performance, Jazz and Commercial Music or Music Business.
-For those seeking such a transfer, an articulation with SUNY Purchase has been established giving students the opportunity for seamless transition to a four-year program.
-Students interested in the transfer program should schedule a conference with the department chair.
+For those seeking transfer, an articulation agreement with SUNY Purchase has been established giving students the opportunity for seamless transition to a four-year program.

 Upon completion of their degree, students will be able to: